MotusWTS/motusServer/inst/doc/status_api.md

       - maxRows: integer, maximum number of rows returned by a query

-      - uploadPath: character, path to upload folder relative to top-level of NAS storage;
+      - uploadPath: string, path to upload folder relative to top-level of NAS storage;
         the `path` of an uploaded file passed in a call to `process_new_upload` API must be relative to `uploadPath`; e.g. if `uploadPath` is `sgdata/sgm/uploads`, and if the `process_new_upload` API is called with `path`=`user232/2017-03-15/newfiles.zip`,